Kylemore Abbey: Benedictine Abbey

 The community traces its roots to a Benedictine house in Brussels, founded by Lady Mary Percy in 1598.
 From Brussels a house was founded in Ghent; and from Ghent in Ypres.
 Ypres Abbey attracted the daughters of Irish nobility, as students and postulants.

 In 1920, the Irish Benedictine Nuns purchased the Abbey castle and lands after they were forced to flee Ypres during World War I. The nuns, who had been based in Ypres for several hundred years, had been bombed out of their Abbey during World War I. They were rescued by men of the 8th Battalion of the Royal Munster Fusiliers, a scene that was later reproduced in the Freeman's Journal.
 After they left Ypres they were evacuated to England where they remained until 1920.

 The nuns ran a farm on the estate where they raised livestock and vegetables.
 The Abbey is an important employer in the area.

 The nuns continued to offer education to girls, opening a boarding school in 1923 and establishing a day school for girls from the locality.
 The school was the main educational establishment for most girls from Renvyle, Letterfrack and further afield for almost a century but it was forced to close in 2010.
 The nuns have since been developing new education and retreat activities.

 At the General Chapter held in July 2022 at the Buckfast Abbey, the Kylemore Abbey was accepted to the English Benedictine Congregation along with two other new communities of nuns: Mariavall Abbey from Sweden and Jamberoo Abbey from Australia.

+On 25 September 2024, Mother Karol O'Connell OSB was elected the twentieth Abbess of the Abbey.
+She immediately began her twelve-year term as leader of the Benedictine community, and received her abbatial blessing on 5 November 2024.